Press "Enter" to skip to content

 Umm, isn’t all history academic history?
 Sort of.
 (Do you see what I did there?)

-Popular history can be considered the less rigid, cool sibling who wants to tell stories about interesting things that happened in the past.
-Popular history tends to be a little more approachable because it is intended for a wider audience.
+Narrative, or popular, history can be considered the less rigid, cool sibling who wants to tell stories about interesting things that happened in the past.
+Narrative history tends to be a little more approachable because it is intended for a wider audience.

 Academic history is the responsible older sibling.
 It tends to be more formal and intended for a smaller audience that frequently already has familiarity with the topic.

-They are Dragonslayer by Jay Lockenour and A Fever in the Heartland by Timothy Egan.
+• A Fever in the Heartland by Timothy Egan

 In Conclusion